MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 ## Install MySQL

 To install MySQL on a Linux distribution running on WSL, just follow the [Installing MySQL on Linux](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/linux-installation.html) instructions in the MySQL docs.
-You will need to first [enable systemd support](/windows/wsl/wsl-config#systemd-support) in your `wsl.conf` configuration file.
+You may need to first [enable systemd support](/windows/wsl/wsl-config#systemd-support) in your `wsl.conf` configuration file.

 Example using the Ubuntu distribution: